Our Happy Cat logo

 • Adult

-Each stage needs to be receded by a blood meal for them to move on through the cycle.
+Each stage needs to be preceded by a blood meal for them to move on through the cycle.

-Ticks start off as being quite small, about the size of a pin head, but once they have engorged on blood they swell to the size of a pea.
-It is only when they reach this pea size (takes a few days to a week), that they are noticed and are often mistaken for a wart as they are bluish / grey in colour.
+Ticks start off as being quite small, about the size of a pin head, but once they have gorged themselves on blood they swell to the size of a pea.
+It is only when they reach this pea size (takes a few days to a week), that they are noticed and are often mistaken for a wart as they are bluish / grey in color.

 There are several types of tick which can affect your cat, the most common ones are: